sgillespie/lambda-calculus/doc/system-f.md

     Γ ⊢ t : T

-can be read: under the assumptions &Gamma;, t has type T. When the context is empty, we may omit &Gamma;.
+can be read: under the assumptions `Γ`, `t` has type `T`.
+When the context is empty, we may omit `Γ`.

     ⊢ t : T

-To indicate we are adding a mapping to &Gamma;, we use the comma operator.
+To indicate we are adding a mapping to `Γ`, we use the comma operator.

     Γ, t:T ⊢ v : V